OfficeDev/microsoft-teams-sample-auth-node/README.md

     - offline_access
     - openid
     - profile
-1. Scroll to the bottom of the page and click on "Save".
+1. Scroll to the bottom of the page and click on "Add Permissions".

 1. The bot uses `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD`, so these should already be set.